Scovill Mfg. Co.

 Scovill / American Optical made a number of of cone or tapered bellows cameras.
 The following is an excerpt from American Optical/Scovill Back Focus Tapering Bellows Field View Cameras - Chronology and Design detailing the history of Scovill/American Optical camera models of this basic type.

-Acme Reversible Back View Box / Back Focus Cone View Camera Model
+Acme Reversible Back View Box / Back Focus Cone View Camera Model Variations:

 During the Scovill Mfg.
-Co. era (<1889), sometimes, this model's labels read: "American Optical Co., - Scovill Mfg.
+Co. era (<1889), sometimes this model's labels read: "American Optical Co., - Scovill Mfg.
 Co., N.Y.
 Prop't'rs" but sometimes they read simply "Scovill Mfg.
 Co., N.Y.".
 During the Scovill & Adams Co. era (1889-1901), the labels merely read: "The Scovill & Adams Co. - New York".
-Since the high quality construction and appearance of the camera is constant, regardless of era, it is likely that the camera was always manufactured in the New York City factory of American Optical
+Despite the relatively consistent high quality construction and appearance, it is probable that the ones labeled American Optical were manufactured in the New York City factory of American Optical, and those labeled Scovill or Scovill and Adams were manufactured in the New Haven, CT factory formerly the Samuel Peck & Co. factory.

-Acme Reversible Back View Camera Variation 1: This is the camera as shown in the advertising, including a ~2" thick removable, reversible back.
+Acme Reversible Back View Camera Variation 1.0: This is the camera as shown in the advertising, including a ~2" thick removable, reversible back.
 To take a photograph, the back's ground glass frame is slid out and replaced by the plate holder.
 All examples are marked Scovill or Scovill & Adams, and therefore thought to have been made in Scovill's New Haven, CT factory, formerly the Samuel Peck & Co. factory.

 References: